Making an FOI Request

 For more information, download our:

-- Requesting amendment to the University’s records concerning your personal affairs fact sheet
+- FOI Fact Sheet - Requesting amendment to the University’s records concerning your personal affairs

-- Request to amend a document containing personal affairs information application form
+- FOI Application Form - Request to amend a document containing personal affairs information

 or contact an FOI Officer.

 I have sent you a request - what happens next?